Master Productivity: 15 Expert-Approved Daily Tips

 Here is the toughest challenge.

-Eliminating internal distractions is especially difficult because, according to Professor Steve Peters, there is a Chimp chattering away in your head, giving you background stress and alerting you to any subconsciously perceived threats.
+Eliminating internal distractions is especially difficult because, according to Professor Steve Peters, a Chimp chattering away in your head gives you background stress and alerts you to any subconsciously perceived threats.

-I have read this book three times, and it is an amazing insight into how we work.
+I have read this book thrice; it is an amazing insight into how we work.

 It is real, and you can deal with it by talking to the Chimp.